Hologos/shell-tea-timer/README.md

     STT_TEA_SESSION_LOG_FILEPATH - filepath to finished tea session log file
 ```

-You either have to specify the dirpath to configuration files via an argument `-c` or you can set an environment variable `STT_CONFIG_DITPATH`.
+You either have to specify a dirpath to configuration files via an argument `-c` or you can set an environment variable `STT_CONFIG_DITPATH`.

 ### Supported actions